NLP-CISUC/FlowDisco/README.md

 3. label type (--labelsType):
     + bigrams (default value);
     + verbs;
-    + closestDocuments.
 4. Number of clusters manually entered (--nClusters):
-    + integer value (15 - default value).
+    + integer value.

 ## Start the service - commands

 To start the service locally, we have to use two commands:

-1. docker compose build
+1. docker compose build platform-uplink
-2. docker run -v FolderWhereThePlatformIsStored:/mnt/mydata platform-uplink
+2. docker compose run platform-uplink

 In my example it is: docker run -v C:/Users/patricia/platform/:/mnt/mydata platform-uplink

 ## Generate the PDF Markov flow

-After running the code, we see that the .dot file has been added to the project folder;
+After running the code, we see that the .dot file has been added to the 'results' folder ;
 To generate the PDF Markov flow:

-1. install graphviz and pygraphviz (pip install graphviz, e.g.)
+1. Install graphviz and pygraphviz (pip install graphviz, e.g.) - only once
-3. Run the command in terminal: python -m plataformateste.generate_pdf_markov markov.dot
+2. Run the command in terminal: python -m plataformateste.generate_pdf_markov results/FILE_NAME.dot

-If we want to generate a .dot file for another type of label, we have to delete the old dot file from the project folder and re-run the program to generate a new PDF.